Suffering to Glorify God

 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.2 Corinthians 12:10

 Similar to Paul, I have endured afflictions, but I know there are others that are called to endure so much more.
 My heart goes out to them, and I pray that the Lord empowers them to get through each day by His strength.
-As Paul professes, I am prone to self-pride in my ability and motivation as well.
+As Paul professes, I too am prone to self-pride in my ability and motivation as well.
 But on June 15, 2006, the Lord put an end to that.
 My mind was the pride of my work, yet it was made my most unreliable quality.
 Despite being made weak, in Christ, I see that I have become stronger.
 Not by the work of self, but through the grace of God.
 Though I am kept humbled, as I cannot become prideful of myself, I can rejoice in glorifying the Lord through my new weakness.
 My disability is unseen, leading many to ridicule my weakness.
-It is worth enduring so that my weakness is perfected in God’s strength is perfected in my weakness.
+It is worth enduring so that God’s strength is perfected in my weakness.